-British views on class mobility have experienced a bit of a retrenchment and, according to one 2009 University of Bristol study, have become more entrenched, as most benefits of expanded education have gone to the middle class and above.
+This may indeed to some extent be true.
+But there should be more focus on the prospect that the era of upward mobility for the great mass of people has come to an end.
+There is a pervasive reality in many advanced countries - Japan, the U.K., the United States - that upward mobility has slowed significantly.
+A 2009 Labour government study of Britain education have gone to the middle class and above.
 While the ideal of classlessness - that one is not a member of a distinctive class - has grown, over the past decade the percentage of people who actually do identify with a particular class has also grown, from 31 percent to 38 percent.
-Looking into the future, IPSOS Mori concludes, "Social class may become more rather than less salient to people's future".20
+Looking into the future, IPSOS Mori concludes, "Social class may become more rather than less salient to people's future".
+20